For decades, Australia Day has been a meaningful day of unity and celebration for the country’s freedom, values, and patriotism.

 Another marketing tactic you can try is hosting a social media contest.
 This engages your customers with your brand while still keeping them safe in the comforts of their homes.

-There are plenty of online contests you can host, including quiz bowls, selfie contest, photo caption challenges, and trivia nights.
+There are plenty of online contests you can host, including quiz bowls, selfie contests, photo caption challenges, and trivia nights.

 Tip: To emanate true Aussie spirit, incorporate Australia-themed questions when hosting trivia contests!